Designer tip: Angela Poirrier runs down trends with staying power

-“We have configured a list of top trends for renovations around south Louisiana through experience with clients,” explains Poirrier, who will be leading design seminars this Friday, September 7, at 1 p.m. and Saturday, September 8, at 9 a.m., which will focus on renovation design.
+“We have configured a list of top trends for renovations around south Louisiana through experience with clients,” explains Poirrier, who will be leading a design seminar on August 14, which will focus on renovation design.
 “The trends I am going to focus on in the seminars are based on what clients ask for most, but also what has worked best.”

 With years of experience under her belt, Poirrier says the most important thing to remember in approaching any project is functionality.
 For this reason, honed white quartz countertops are on the top of her list when it comes to lasting trends.
 The alternative stone choice allows for the achievement of a much-sought-after look without the problems associated with porous stones like marble.

 “We’ve seen natural stone counters in honed and textured finishes for years, but more and more quartz manufacturers are implementing alternative textures into their lines now,” she says.
 “Clients can get the look of a honed white marble but without any of the maintenance of a natural stone.”